Sage-Bionetworks/data-models/README.md

 # Data Models

+> [!NOTE]
+> The default branch has been converted to `tyu-refresh`, but the content is still under review https://github.com/Sage-Bionetworks/data-models/pull/43.
+Once this PR is merged, the default branch will be converted back to `main`.
+Feedback would be greatly appreciated.

 The Curator-Extension (formerly Schematic) data model is used to create JSON Schemas for [Curator to enable the contribution of valid metadata](https://docs.synapse.org/synapse-docs/managing-metadata-with-curator).
 See [JSON Schema documentation](https://json-schema.org/).
 This can be used by those that prefer working in a tabular format (CSV) over JSON or LinkML.
 A data model is created in the format specified [here](https://python-docs.synapse.org/en/latest/explanations/curator_data_model/).
 The Curator-Extension in the Synapse Python Client can be used to convert to JSON Schema.

 This repository will recommend two different ways to maintaining your data model when using the CSV format.